All comparisonsPassword Managers

 Vaultwarden

-Padloc fails first because it cannot be deployed as a self hosted server instance controlled by the user.
+Padloc fails first because it breaks when the password manager cannot be deployed as a self-hosted server instance controlled by you.

 Verdict